ni/niveristand-fpga-addon-custom-device/Quick Start Documentation/FPGA Addon Quick Start Guide.md

 # FPGA Specifics

-To use the addon, first create an FPGA program.
+To use the addon, first create an FPGA VI.
 Use the provided FPGA IP (discussed below) or custom logic.
 Put items of interest to front panel controls and indicators.
 Put waveforms of interest to DMA channels. __It is a requirement to the FPGA code to have an IRQ (address of 30) to control when the FPGA bitfile starts.__ This IRQ only needs to control when DMA read/write operations start.
 Any other code can start whenever it makes sense.
 Below is an example showing DMA, controls, and indicators.

 ![Getting Started](./Images/image002.png)